processone/docs.ejabberd.im/content/developer/guide.md

 where `Args` is a list of arguments (other variables have the same meaning as above).

-There is a helper script in `tools/hook_deps.sh`.
-You can use it to check hook correctness and find mishooked functions.
+There is a helper script that you can use to check hook correctness and find mishooked functions.
 The script also generates a module `src/hooks_type_test.erl` from where you can learn about existing hooks and check execution order.
-You can place your code inside `src` directory (if any), recompile ejabberd and run:
+You can place your code inside `src` directory (if any), and run:
 ```
-$ tools/hook_deps.sh src
+$ make hooks
 ```

 # Modules